 A direct comparison between these two systems is difficult since they target completely different audiences.

 WordPress is, by far, the most popular CMS on the market.
 It has gained a following among a variety of websites of all sizes and is almost universally supported by web hosting companies around the world.
-As an open source solution, WordPress has countless themes, plugins and add-ons to modify and customize your website.
+As an open-source product, WordPress has countless themes, plugins, and add-ons to modify and customize your website.

-In contrast, Umbraco includes by default several features that require plugins to duplicate in WordPress.
+In contrast, Umbraco includes, by default, several features that WordPress requires plugins for.
 Umbraco's user-friendliness is a significant advantage, as it requires less tinkering than WordPress.
-WordPress also has no direct equivalent to Umbraco’s human-friendly CSS rules either.

 One large disadvantage Umbraco has been its reliance on .NET and Microsoft technologies.
-While there are ample web hosting companies that provide Microsoft IIS-based hosting, VPS and dedicated services, such plans are usually more expensive than competing LAMP-based hosting services.
-This is due in large part to the licensing fees hosting companies must pay for the use of Microsoft software, fees that are passed on to the end-user.
+Although there are ample web hosting companies that provide Microsoft IIS-based hosting, VPS, and dedicated servers, such plans are usually more expensive than competing LAMP-based hosting services.

 The answer to that question depends largely on your goals and level of expertise, as well as your preferred hosting platform.